Georgii77/Gemini-CLI-Assistant/README.md

-# Gemini CLI Assistant - POSIX COMPLIENT
+# Gemini CLI Assistant - POSIX COMPLIANT

 A tiny sh-powered assistant that lets you query **Google Gemini** from your terminal — no browser, no fuss.
 Works on any Linux machine.
 Highly aliasable for instant access (save those precious seconds).